 Pastor Alan and other pastors in the St. Mark’s community are available to officiate wedding ceremonies.
 St. Mark’s facility is available to couples not wishing to utilize our pastors, with approval of the Senior Pastor and Board of Trustees.

 Contending with loss and end of life issues

 St. Mark’s facilities are available for memorial services for church members, constituents and their families.
 Facilities are available most weekdays and at select times on weekends.

 St. Mark’s clergy can officiate services and extend bereavement support.
-Inquiries regarding the availability of church facilities and pastoral support may be addressed to Cath Fenimore-Brown at (916) 483-7848, x118 or email email@example.com.
+Inquiries regarding the availability of church facilities and pastoral support may be addressed to our office coordinator Cath Fenimore-Brown at (916) 483-7848 x 118 or email here.